jenssegers/laravel-ab/README.md

 Once the visitor is assigned to an experiment, his next clicks are automatically tracked to see if he is engaging with your website or completing certain goals.
 These goals are relative urls or named routes, and will be marked as completed when a visitor visits that url during an experiment.

 **NOTE**: Visitors are only tracked if you are conducting an experiment.
-Only when you ask the current `AB::experiment()`, it will assign an experiment to that user using the current Laraval session.
+Only when you ask the current `AB::experiment()`, it will assign an experiment to that user using the current Laravel session.

 ### Adding new experiments